St. Louis Breast Augmentation Specialist

-From their premier St. Louis plastic surgery center, the surgeons of BodyAesthetic Plastic Surgery & Skin Care Center treat St. Louis breast augmentation patients.
+Dr. Boswell treats St. Louis breast augmentation patients at BodyAesthetic Plastic Surgery & Skin Care Center.
 In the paragraphs below, this popular breast enhancement procedure is described.

 Breast augmentation, technically known as augmentation mammoplasty, involves placement of an implant to enlarge and shape the breast.
 It is the second most popular cosmetic surgery operation in the U.S., performed on more than 330,000 women in 2004.
 (Only liposuction is more often requested.)
 In line with these national trends, breast augmentation is one of the more frequently performed procedures at BodyAesthetic Plastic Surgery.

 The typical woman seeking augmentation is in her early thirties and has finished having children, though augmentation is popular among women ranging from the age of 18 to 50 and is even requested by women in their mid-60s.
 The reasons women seek breast surgery are many, varied, and personal.
 Most are generally happy with their bodies but have been self-conscious for years about their small breast size, which they feel is out of proportion with the rest of their bodies.
 Because of the disproportion, they have difficulty finding clothes that fit.

 An overriding motivation reported by women seeking augmentation is to feel better about themselves and gain greater self-confidence.
 Many women who have had and nursed children decide on breast augmentation as a way to regain the breast size and shape they had before becoming mothers.
 The best candidates for augmentation are healthy and well-adjusted women who want to get implants for themselves, not to please someone else.
 Breast implants can never fix a relationship or magically improve a life.